How to Keep Your Kitchen Safe From Creosote-Related Fires When Cooking Wood-Fired Foods

 Water Vapors and Wood Smoke Lead to Creosote

 One of the biggest dangers of cooking wood-fired foods is creosote building up inside the oven and exhaust system ductwork.
-When water vapor is released during the wood-burning and cooking processes, these vapors mix with the gasses in the smoke from the burning wood, this mixture cools, and creosote is created.
-Because the gaseous mixture cools as it rises through the ventilation system, creosote can build up inside exhaust systems as well as the wood-fired oven itself.
-Creosote is a highly combustible substance, so any amount of buildup poses a serious fire hazard, putting your kitchen in jeopardy.
+When water vapor is released during the wood-burning and cooking processes, these vapors mix with the gasses in the smoke from the burning wood.
+This mixture cools and creates creosote.
+The gaseous mixture cools as it rises through the ventilation system.
+So, creosote can build up inside exhaust systems and the wood-fired oven itself.
+Creosote is a highly combustible substance, so any amount of buildup poses a serious fire hazard.

 Creosote Has a Low Flash Point

 Surprisingly, at 165 degrees Fahrenheit, creosote has a low flash point.
-This means that all it takes for a creosote-related fire to begin in hoods, filters, or ducts is an ignition source to warm up the creosote to 165 degrees Fahrenheit.
-Considering wood-fired ovens can reach temperatures up to 800 degrees Fahrenheit, and flames, sparks, and embers are all present during the cooking process, it would be relatively easy for a fire to break out if any amount of creosote has built up inside your kitchen equipment.
+This means that all it takes for a creosote-related fire to begin is an ignition source to heat the creosote to 165 degrees Fahrenheit.
+Wood-fired ovens can reach temperatures up to 800 degrees Fahrenheit.
+And flames, sparks, and embers are all present during the cooking process.
+So, it would be relatively easy for a fire to break out if any amount of creosote has built up inside your kitchen equipment.

 Creosote Mixed with Grease is a Disastrous Duo